atriyadipankar/Web_nail/README.md

 Available categories are defined in the Product model.
 To add new categories, update the enum in `models/Product.js`.

 ### Payment Configuration
-Stripe settings can be configured in the `.env` file.
+Razorpay settings can be configured in the `.env` file.
 For production, make sure to:
-1. Use live Stripe keys
+1. Use live Razorpay keys (replace `rzp_test_` with `rzp_live_`)
-2. Set up webhook endpoints
+2. Set up webhook endpoints at `/webhook/razorpay`
 3. Configure proper CORS settings
+4. Activate your Razorpay account for live transactions

 ## 🚀 Deployment